 Many jurisdictions in the Pacific Northwest are grappling with the challenge of strengthening buildings to make them more resilient to extreme weather events or other disasters.

-Despite some gains from floods and wildfires that have devastated communities, recovery efforts have been painfully slow, and many homeowners and businesses have been left without the resources needed to recover or rebuild.
+Despite massive rebuilding efforts following recent floods and wildfires that have devastated communities, recovery efforts have been painfully slow, and many homeowners and businesses have been left without the resources needed to recover or rebuild.

-More comprehensive disaster prevention perspectives are needed to enable communities to better withstand the increased frequency and severity of climate-related disasters.
-Strengthening our up-to-date building codes could play a decisive role in this regard.
+More comprehensive disaster prevention perspectives are needed to enable communities to withstand climate-related disasters’ increased frequency and severity.
+Strengthening our out-of-date building codes could play a decisive role in this regard.

-Cost avoidance is one reason most building codes are based on minimum design and construction standards.
-They also save lives and prevent the most apparent fire risks, floods, and other weather-related extremes.
+Building codes focus on minimum design and construction standards to save lives and prevent damage from fires, floods, and other weather-related extremes.
 Long-term resiliency has not been a paramount consideration in the past.

 Escalating disaster recovery costs and a growing crisis in insurability have changed everything, forcing governments at all levels to scramble for solutions to protect homeowners, businesses, and devastated communities from total collapse.
 Resiliency in design and construction has become the new imperative.

 Building coalitions among the many players and stakeholders is essential, and they must be updated on the benefits of transitioning to more resilient business practices.
-Second, understanding that there will be resistance to change and the factors behind such resistance is essential.
+There will be resistance to change, so understanding and countering the factors motivating such resistance is essential.

 The construction industry, for example, might resist due to increased costs, so the plan needs to address its concerns through phased implementation, incentives in the approval process, or subsidies.
-So, too, public opinion is an acritical factor.
+Public opinion is also a critical factor.
 Legislators are more likely to act if the public is aware and supportive of measures to reduce risks from weather-related disasters.

 Communication strategies are crucial, and messages should be tailored to different audiences.
-Legislators should focus on economic benefits, public safety, and long-term savings.
-For the public, emphasize the protection of homes and families.
+Legislators must hear about economic benefits, public safety, and long-term savings.
+The public messaging should emphasize the protection of homes and families.

-Advocate for adopting and enforcing updated building codes that enhance resilience to extreme weather and natural disasters, reducing long-term economic and social costs.
+Be clear in stating your objective and ensure all parties understand what you are trying to achieve.
+One example is: “To Advocate for adopting and enforcing updated building codes that enhance resilience to extreme weather and natural disasters, reducing long-term economic and social costs.”

 - Stakeholder Engagement

 Build a Coalition: Partner with environmental NGOs, insurance companies, engineering associations, emergency management agencies, and community groups.
-Engage Industry: Address construction sector concerns through dialogue, emphasizing phased implementation and cost-sharing opportunities.
+Engaging key industry players is essential.
+Address construction sector concerns through dialogue, emphasizing phased implementation and cost-sharing opportunities.
 Mobilize grassroots support via local leaders and disaster survivors to highlight community needs.

 - Research & Data Collection